dukha/trans2017/app/views/application/help/application/translator/interpolations.html.md

 ##Substitutions for Computer Codes in Translations
 Sometimes translations need extra information provided at the last minute by the computer.

-In the translation this is inedicated by a code in the English translation.
+In the translation this is indicated by a code in the English translation.
 > For example "_You are about to delete %{count} courses.
 Are you sure that you want to do this?_"
 > %{count} is a special code.
 > Computer codes must be copied exactly to your translation.
 Computer codes always start with '_%{_' and end with '_}_'.